All Episodes

 She was held captive by this guy.

-So I want to talk to her about that, about uh if she could have changed her mindset, if there's something that she could have done as a young person to prevent this if she thought it was possible.
+So I want to talk to her about that, about if she could have changed her mindset, if there's something that she could have done as a young person to prevent this if she thought it was possible.

-Nine years old, uh, and being very aware of the things that were going on.
+I remember being in Arkansas nine years old, nine years old, and being very aware of the things that were going on.

-I often say, you know, it's it's terrible, but uh, children who have um divorced parents or broken family, which I I my parents were divorced at a young age, my father died when I was 13, that though those children see the world in a different way.
+I often say, you know, it's terrible, but children who have divorced parents or broken family, which my parents were divorced at a young age.

 And so they're actually more prepared.

-A child that lives in a good home will also have vulnerabilities, and those vulnerabilities could be that they just never ever expect that that could ever happen to them.
+And those vulnerabilities could be that they just never, ever expect that that could ever happen to them.

-So I want you to remember these keywords.
+So I want you to remember these key words.

 This is in my book, Sheep No More, The Art of Awareness and Attack Survival.